HosseinKarimy/AttendanceSystem/README.md

 University Project.

-The project I presented for the database course in the 4012 semester
+The project I presented for the database course in the 4012 semester.
+JSU.